huynhicode/huynhicode/README.md

 ### Hello 💃🏻

-I'm a UX Engineer with a deep commitment to enhancing digital experiences.
-My role involves bridging the gap between design and development, ultimately delivering interactive, user-centered solutions that elevate the overall digital experience.
+I am a UX Engineer deeply dedicated to improving digital interactions.
+My responsibilities revolve around connecting design and development, ensuring the delivery of engaging, user-focused solutions that enhance the overall digital experience.

-I am a big fan of open-source technology; here are a few of my favorite tools:
+I am a big fan of open-source technology - here are a few of my favorite tools:

 - 🧜‍♀️ [Mermaid](https://mermaid.js.org/) - diagramming and charting tool
 - 👩🏻‍💻 [Microsoft FAST](https://www.fast.design/) - built on web components